Trita Parsi

-Trita Parsi (تریتا پارسی, born ?21 July 1974) is an Iranian-born Swedish writer and activist, co-founder and executive vice president of the Quincy Institute for Responsible Statecraft, and founder and former president of the National Iranian American Council.
+Trita Parsi (تریتا پارسی) is an Iranian-Swedish international relations writer and political analyst who is co-founder and executive vice president of the Quincy Institute for Responsible Statecraft.
+He is also co-founder and former president of the National Iranian American Council.

-He writes articles and appears on TV to comment on foreign policy and is the author of Treacherous Alliance: The Secret Dealings of Israel, Iran, and the United States; A Single Roll of the Dice: Obama's Diplomacy with Iran; and Losing an Enemy: Obama, Iran, and the Triumph of Diplomacy.
-In 2010 Treacherous Alliance won the Grawemeyer Award for "Ideas Improving World Order."
+He comments on foreign policy in print and on television, and is the author of Treacherous Alliance: The Secret Dealings of Israel, Iran, and the United States (2007), A Single Roll of the Dice: Obama's Diplomacy with Iran (2012) and Losing an Enemy: Obama, Iran, and the Triumph of Diplomacy (2017).
+With Frida Stranne he also wrote Illusionen om den amerikanska freden (2023), in Swedish.
+Treacherous Alliance won the Grawemeyer Award for "Ideas Improving World Order" in 2010, and in 2008 it took the silver medal in the Council on Foreign Relations' Arthur Ross Book Award.

 Early life and education

-Trita Parsi was born in Ahvaz, Iran.
-His father, Dr. Touraj Parsi, was a politically active university professor at Jondi-Shapoor University of Ahvaz who was jailed twice, first by Mohammad Reza Pahlavi and then, following the Iranian Revolution, by Ruhollah Khomeini.
-Parsi's family moved to Sweden when he was four to escape the political repression in Iran.
+Trita Parsi was born in Ahvaz, Iran, to a Zoroastrian family.
+His father, Touraj Parsi, was a politically active university professor who was jailed under Mohammad Reza Pahlavi and again, after the Iranian Revolution, under Ruhollah Khomeini.
+Parsi's family left Iran in October 1978, when he was four, and settled in Uppsala in Sweden; his parents were political refugees.
+Parsi has said that the family did not intend to stay, and that the revolution and the repression which followed it made returning impossible.
+His elder brother, Rouzbeh Parsi, is a Middle East scholar in Sweden.

 Parsi earned a master's degree in international relations at Uppsala University and a second master's degree in economics at the Stockholm School of Economics.
-As an adult, he moved to the United States and studied foreign policy at the Johns Hopkins University's Nitze School for Advanced International Studies, where he received his Ph.D. in international relations under Francis Fukuyama.
+He studied foreign policy at the Johns Hopkins University's Nitze School for Advanced International Studies in Washington DC, where he received his Ph.D. in international relations in 2006, under Francis Fukuyama.
+He was awarded the 2016 Alumni of the Year prize from Uppsala University.

 Career

 Early in his career, Parsi worked for the Swedish Permanent Mission to the United Nations in New York, where he served in the Security Council, handling the affairs of Afghanistan, Iraq, Tajikistan, and Western Sahara, and on the General Assembly's Third Committee, addressing human rights in Iran, Afghanistan, Myanmar and Iraq.

 In 2003, Parsi served as an aide to Representative Bob Ney.
 Parsi has served as an adjunct professor of international relations at Johns Hopkins University SAIS, an adjunct scholar at the Middle East Institute and as a Policy Fellow at the Woodrow Wilson International Center for Scholars in Washington DC.
+Georgetown University's Center for Security Studies lists him as an adjunct associate professor.